Cheap gold picture frames and outdated artwork are yard sale staples. Don’t pass up a good deal!

-I have been collecting frames of all shapes and sizes with an idea for painting and arranging them in a wall vignette.
-I finally had enough frames piled up in my garage, but I couldn’t decide if they should all be white or a mix of beachy colors.
+I have been collecting cheap gold picture frames of all shapes and sizes with an idea for painting and arranging them in a wall vignette.
+I finally had enough cheap gold picture frames piled up in my garage.
+But I couldn’t decide if they should all be white … or a mix of beachy colors.

 “Paint them all white,” my Mom said.
 “They will be perfect for my dining room.”

-I gave all of the frames a good scrubbing, threw away the photo inserts and cut off the cardboard backing.
-Some of the frames still had the glass and would have looked very pretty on a family photo wall, but I know that’s not what my mom had in mind.
-She wanted empty frames to arrange in various ways, which I will show you after a quick painting tutorial.
+I gave all of the cheap gold picture frames a good scrub, threw away the photo inserts and cut off the cardboard backings.
+Some of the cheap gold picture frames still had the glass and would have looked very pretty on a family photo wall, but I know that’s not what my mom had in mind.
+She wanted empty frames to arrange in various ways.
+I will share her ideas with you after a quick painting tutorial.

 * * *